AliSoftware/alisoftware.github.io/_posts/2015-07-19-enums-as-constants.md

 You can use those tool to generate the code for your `enum`s and create the appropriate `.swift` files, add those generated files in your Xcode project, and re-run the tools every time it's needed when you added an Asset or Storyboard Scene.

-These tools are written in Swift 2, and once compiled (using the provided `Rakefile`) into binary executables, are really fast to execute &mdash; even when they are parsing a big `Localizable.strings` file or a whole directory to search for `.imageset` asset files &mdash; so it shouldn't even be a problem to make them execute as part of an _"Script Build Phase"_ early in your build, to ensure that the code is always up-to-date each time you build your code.
+These tools are written in Swift 2, and once compiled (using the provided `Rakefile`) into binary executables, are really fast to execute — even when they are parsing a big `Localizable.strings` file or a whole directory to search for `.imageset` asset files — so it shouldn't even be a problem to make them execute as part of an _"Script Build Phase"_ early in your build, to ensure that the code is always up-to-date each time you build your code.

 ## Playground